oicr-gsi/shesmu/docs/actnow.md

 # Static Actions
-While Shesmu is mostly about the olives, it _does_ runs actions and it can be convenient to do that directly.
+While Shesmu is mostly about the olives, it _does_ run actions and it can be convenient to do that directly.
 These can be actions generated manually or using the olive simulator.